toontoet/meteor-dynamic-tables/docs/GroupedTable.md

 ## Usage

-Use in the same way as [CustomizableTable](./docs/CustomizableTable.md) with five extra argument
+Use in the same way as [CustomizableTable](./docs/CustomizableTable.md) with a few extra argument

 ```html
 {{> GroupedTable groupableFields=groupableFields lazy=true expandAll=false ...}}
 ```

+`noGroups` display a message or render a template when there are no groups available in a section.

 `loading` display a message or render a template when the groups are being loaded.